Executive Policy Manual

 EP39 – WSU Service and Support Animals Policy

-Washington State University (WSU or University) recognizes the importance of, and supports, the work that trained service animals can provide to those with disabilities.
+Washington State University (WSU or University) recognizes the importance of service animals, service animals in training, and emotional support animals for people with disabilities.

 This executive policy (EP39) applies to all WSU campuses and WSU-controlled locations, including academic and administrative units.
 All University employees, students, and visitors are required to comply with this policy and the accompanying procedures.